nigelrogasch/TESA/README.md

 The user manual is available online or can be download in pdf, epub and mobi formats.

 ##Example data and scripts
-Some example scripts and example data for trialling TESA are available from figshare:
+Some example data for trialling TESA are available from figshare:
 [https://figshare.com/articles/TESA_example_data_and_scripts/3188800](https://figshare.com/articles/TESA_example_data_and_scripts/3188800)

+An example script demonstrating a TMS-EEG analysis pipeline using TESA is available in the toolbox: *example_script_from_manual.m*

 ##Citations and acknowledgements
 If you use this software, please read and cite the following open access journal article: